 - The name, affiliation, and email of the primary submitter; if a collaborative proposal, include the names and email addresses of collaborators (not included in word count).

-- The focus/topic of the proposed paper, insight, report, poster, panel or workshop
+- Specify the proposal type (research paper, industry insight, experience report, poster, panel or workshop)

 - The connection of the topic to the conference theme